hasham7861/hasham7861/README.md

 ### Hello, I'm Hasham 👋
-#### I am a software engineer with keen intrest in backend engineering and in particular the performance aspect of it
+#### I am a software engineer with keen intrest in backend game engineering